The History of Candy in Wars

 Here’s an interesting look at the history of candy in wars, and how simple bite-sized sweets traversed the globe in wartime.

-Those who went overseas fighting for our freedoms that we love had to give up quite a bit.
-They had to leave their family, friends, some gave the ultimate sacrifice, and they also often had to deal with different foods, also known as MREs or Meals Ready to Eat, which was the standard meal for soldiers who were overseas fighting during World War II.
-Candy has been around since the early civilizations, but the history of candy in war is an interesting read.
+Those who went overseas fighting for our freedoms had to give up quite a bit.
+They had to leave their family and friends, and even the creature comforts of home.
+Specifically, they left behind the joy of a homecooked meal.
+Instead, they had to deal with pre-made, freeze-dried foods called MREs: Meals Ready to Eat.
+The standard meal for soldiers who were overseas fighting during World War II was sparse and nutrition-focused at the expense of taste.

 Hershey also got in on supporting the troops by creating a special chocolate bar, called the D Bar.
 This candy was high in calories, as well as having a high melting point, and was designed as a survival ration for soldiers.
 Not only was it designed for soldiers, but they wrapped it in wax paper, so it wouldn't be affected by poisonous gas, and they also made it bittersweet to ensure that soldiers wouldn't eat it too quickly.

 The history of candy in war stretches a variety of wars, as well as a variety of eras.
-In some of these cases, the candies were specifically created for soldiers who would be overseas, showing the American pride that we are known for.
-While it may seem like a small thing to those fighting, having a taste of home in their rations would have helped them to stay grounded and connected to their home, even when they were miles away.
+In some of these cases, the candies were specifically created for soldiers fighting overseas.
+While it may seem like a small thing to those fighting, having a taste of home in their rations helped them to stay grounded and connected to their home, even when they were miles away.